mwganson/pdwrapper/README.md

 <br/>
 <img src="pdwrapper_scr3.png" alt= "screenshot 3"><br/>
 <br/>
+As you can see this works quite well for the simple case shown here, but with a more complicated scenario it can be a challenge to work out what the wire order should be.
+Still, this is better than nothing, which is what we have now where the only alternative is to go back an re-work the sketch.
+Notes: The WireOrder property gets reset back to default anytime the number of wires in the Linked Object changes, for example when converting one wire to construction mode inside a sketch.
 ### Version (string)
 The version of PDWrapper macro used to create this PDWrapper object.
 It need not necessarily be the same version as currently installed (unless some change I made breaks existing models, which happens from time to time early in development).<br/>
 <br/>